RI-SE/README.1ST/README.rst

 - Follow the RISE code of conduct and the `GitHub Community Guidelines <https://help.github.com/en/articles/github-community-guidelines>`_

-For repositories that do not meet the strict requirements of long-term maintenance --
+For repositories that do not meet the strict requirements of a long-term maintenance plan --

 Do

-- Create repositories under your own page or as a part of team or a project.
+- Create repositories under your own page, a team or a project.

 - Ensure your repositories always contain the minimum required files: .gitignore, LICENSE and README (we recommend README.rst)